-An activity that will not comply with a Performance Standard shall be a Restricted Discretionary Activity for that particular non-compliance, unless the activity is assigned a more stringent activity status within Activity Table 10.3, then that activity status shall take precedence.
+Unless stated otherwise by a rule within Activity Table 10.3, or the specific Performance Standards below, the Performance Standards of the zone in which the activity will be located in are applicable in addition to the Performance Standards below.
+An activity that will not comply with a Performance Standard shall be a Restricted Discretionary Activity for that particular non-compliance, unless the activity is assigned a more stringent activity status within Activity Table 10.3, then that activity status shall prevail.

-(a) Ground reinstatement
+(a) Ground re-instatement

-- Where the development, operation, maintenance or minor upgrading of infrastructure or network utilities involves ground disturbance, the ground affected shall be reinstated as far as practicable to the condition existing before the start of the activity; - (ii) Where the removal of infrastructure/network utilities involves disturbance to the ground, the ground shall be reinstated as far as practicable to the condition of the land immediately surrounding where the activity has occurred.
+- (i) Where the development, operation, maintenance or minor upgrading of infrastructure or network utilities involves ground disturbance, the ground affected shall be reinstated as far as practicable to the condition existing before the start of the activity. - (ii) Where the removal of infrastructure/network utilities involves disturbance to the ground, the ground shall be reinstated as far as practicable to the condition of the land immediately surrounding where the activity has occurred.